 Blue Ridge Parkway

-offers four locations with overnight accommodations.
+offers two locations with overnight accommodations.
 Six lodging facilities are offered in

 Glacier Park Lodge that

-sits across from an Amtrak stop and Many Glacier Hotel that
+sits across from an Amtrak stop.
+Many Glacier Hotel

 is situated in what many consider the most scenic